jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Carnivorous Crystal.md

 RacialMods: +5 Stealth (+10 in rocky environs)
 Languages:
 SQ: freeze, split (critical hit from a bludgeoning or sonic attack, 15 hp)
+SpecialAbilities:
+  Brittle (Ex): >
-SpecialAbilities: Brittle (Ex) Bludgeoning and sonic attacks can inflict critical hits on a carnivorous crystal.
+    Bludgeoning and sonic attacks can inflict critical hits on a carnivorous crystal.
 A successful critical hit from such attacks causes the carnivorous crystal to split, even if the attack causes no damage.
 The crystal remains immune to precision-based damage, such as damage from sneak attacks.
+  Crystallize (Ex): >
-Crystallize (Ex) A creature entrapped by a carnivorous crystal's attack must succeed at a DC 22 Fortitude save each round or become helpless.
+    A creature entrapped by a carnivorous crystal's attack must succeed at a DC 22 Fortitude save each round or become helpless.
 If a helpless creature fails this save, it becomes petrified as its body crystallizes.
 In 1d4 hours, the petrified victim shatters and a new carnivorous crystal emerges from the remains.
 The save DC is Constitution-based.
+  Razor Sharp (Ex): >
-Razor Sharp (Ex) A carnivorous crystal's slam attack deals devastating piercing and slashing damage, and threatens a critical hit on a roll of 18, 19, or 20.
-Subsonic Hum (Su) An active carnivorous crystal gives off supernatural sonic vibrations.
+    A carnivorous crystal's slam attack deals devastating piercing and slashing damage, and threatens a critical hit on a roll of 18, 19, or 20.
+  Subsonic Hum (Su): >
+    An active carnivorous crystal gives off supernatural sonic vibrations.
 Any living creature starting its turn within this aura must succeed at a DC 22 Fortitude save or be stunned for 1 round.
 A creature that successfully saves cannot be affected by the same carnivorous crystal's subsonic hum for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: